OCamlPro/owi/README.md

 ### Fundings

-This project was funded through the [NGI0 Core] Fund, a fund established by [NLnet] with financial support from the European Commission's [Next Generation Internet] programme.
+This project was partly funded through the [NGI0 Core] Fund, a fund established by [NLnet] with financial support from the European Commission's [Next Generation Internet] programme.
 See [Owi project on NLnet].

 [CHANGELOG]: ./CHANGES.md
 [dune-project]: ./dune-project